jayemm28/CICTravelProject/README.md

 # CICTravelProject
-The progress and changes we made with our asssessment following almost our prototype
+The progress and changes we made with our asssessment, almost followingly what we made in our prototype.